A Sparse and Adaptive Prior for Time-Dependent Model Parameters: Introduction

 Our approach is a prior over parameters of an exponential family (e.g., coefficients in linear or logistic regression).
 We assume that parameter values shift at each timestep, with correlation between adjacent timesteps captured using a multivariate normal distribution whose precision matrix is restricted to a tridiagonal structure.
 We (approximately) marginalize the (co)variance parameters of this normal distribution using a Jeffreys prior, resulting in a model that allows smooth variation over time while encouraging overall sparsity in the parameters.
 (The parameters themselves are not given a fully Bayesian treatment.)

+There are many related Bayesian approaches for time-varying model parameters \citep{belmonte,nakajima,caron}, as well as work on time-varying signal estimation \citep{angelosante,angelosante2,charles}.
+Our model has a distinctive generative story in that correlations between parameters of successive timesteps are encoded in a precision matrix.
+Additionally, unlike these fully Bayesian approaches that infer full posterior distributions, we only obtain posterior mode estimates of coefficients, which has computational advantages at prediction time (straightforward MAP inference and sparsity).

-We demonstrate the usefulness of our model on two tasks, showing gains over alternative approaches.
+We demonstrate the usefulness of our model on two tasks.
 The first is a text regression problem in which an economic variable (volatility of returns) is forecast from financial reports \citep{smith2009}.
 The second forecasts text by constructing a language model that conditions on highly time-dependent economic variables.